Chimmuanya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line: shell script to duplicate the last line of a text file.
 10-no_more_js: delete files of a particular type from directory and its subdirectories
 11-directories: count all the directories and  subdirectories in a folder.
+12-newest_files: list 10 newest files in a directory